Business rates annual bills FAQs 2023/24

 How can I contact the Council about my Business Rates?

-If you need to supply evidence you can upload documents using our evidence upload form.
+If you need to supply evidence or supporting documentation, you can upload documents.

 Contact details are shown on your bill.